 One day I wasn’t far from home, but as I rounded a corner I noticed an older lady standing near her mailbox, her car idling behind her.
 The lady’s posture was stiff, uncomfortable.
-Her eyes glued to something across the street.
-I glanced over and as I did, I saw her concern.
+Her eyes were glued to something across the street.
+I glanced over and immediately spotted her concern.
 A dog running up a driveway toward her, growling, barking, snarling, the hairs on the scruff of its neck ruffled high.
 He was on the larger size of a medium-sized dog.
 A smaller dog came yapping up behind him.

 I slowed to a walk and came to the lady’s side.
 Her shoulders inched down from her ears.
 I told the dogs to go home.
 The bigger one slowed his approach, yet continued to cross the road.
 I stepped in front of the lady and firmly told the dog, again, to go home.

-The dog stopped, continued snarling.
+The dog stopped but continued snarling.
 I held my position, the dog held his.
 It was probably under a minute but felt more like ten minutes before the owner came up the driveway and uttered the line that instantly pisses me off,

 “He doesn’t bite.”

 She called the dogs back, they turned and headed her way.
-The owner smiled, she seemed nice, she told, “they always sneak out.”
+The owner smiled, she seemed nice, she told us, “they always sneak out.”
 Then she reiterated, “he doesn’t bite.”